YZITE/yzix/README.md

 The goal of this project is to combine the power of a content-addressed nix-like store with some-what incremental and parallel compilation like ccache and distcc.

-It is orientied around a client-server model, but the servers itself might also perform peer-to-peer work-distribution to increase parallelism.
+It is orientied around a client-server model, and in contrast to `yzix-v0` it doesn't perform build graph walking on the server, but on the client instead, to make horizontally scaling easier.

 ## supported platforms